 These Cheetohs typically weigh between 15–23 pounds and come in a variety of colors, ranging from sienna with black and brown spots to white with gold spots.
 While they may look like cats you’d find stalking prey out in the jungle, Cheetohs are very friendly and bring together excellent traits from both breeds.
 While each one is unique, these cats tend to be energetic, intelligent, friendly, and like to stay busy.

-The goal of breeding the Serengeti Cat is to produce a cat that resembles the wild Serval but does not contain any Serval bloodline.
-The first Serengeti Cat was bred by Karen Sausman in 1994 by crossing a Bengal and an Oriental Shorthair.
-However, its lineage does include the Asian Leopard Cat whose genes contributed to its Bengal Cat ancestor.
+The goal of breeding the Serengeti Cat is to produce a cat that resembles the wild Serval without having any actual Serval blood.
+The first Serengeti Cat was bred by Karen Sausman in the ’90s by crossing a Bengal and an Oriental Shorthair.
+However, its lineage does include the Asian leopard cat, whose genes contributed to its Bengal Cat ancestor.

 Serengeti Cats have long ears and legs like a Serval, and a neck that does not taper where it meets the head.
 They are agile, active, and vocal.
 According to the TICA, these cats may take some time to warm up to you, but once they do, they’ll want to be with you all the time.

 Before you go ahead and purchase one of these felines, it’s important to check to make your state allows them as pets.
 You should, of course, check with specific breed organizations before you select a breeder or adopt at an exotic cat show.
 But another great alternative is to check with your local shelter for a cat that desperately needs a home.